clastix/capsule-lens-extension/README.md

 ## From source (Linux/MacOS)

 1. Clone this repo.
-2. `make build install` to build the extension and create a symlink.
+2. `make build && make install` to build the extension and create a symlink.
 3. Enable the extension in Lens **Extensions** as above.

 ## Development mode